tobievii/EdgeIOTCBridgeSolution/README.md

   return secretUrl;
 }
 ```
-5. Create an .env file to hold the IoT Central Scope ID and Primary or Secondary key
+5. Create a .env file to hold the IoT Central Scope ID and Primary or Secondary key
 ```
 ID_SCOPE=<Your IoT Central Scope ID>
 IOTC_KEY=<Your Iot Central Primary or Secondary key>